 - How contaminated the paint was: if the paint is heavily contaminated, you’ll have to use a heavy-cut clay bar, which will leave marring on the paint.
 You’ll only remove marring when you polish a car.

-Polishing or compounding will remove all swirl marks and scratches from your vehicle and leave the finish perfectly clean, glossy, and shiny.
+Polishing will remove all swirl marks and scratches from your vehicle and leave the finish perfectly clean, glossy, and shiny.
 However, if there are no clear coat scratches, swirl marks, or marring after you clay your car, you don’t have to polish it.

 Mostly, you won’t have to polish a car after claying if you clayed it to strip old waxes and sealants or to remove light paint contamination.